How to Visit Bryce Canyon National Park When You Only Have a Day

 The most famous viewpoints for capturing photos are Sunrise Point, Sunset Point, Inspiration Point, and Bryce Point.

-All of the viewpoints are incredibly breathtaking, so don’t sweat it if you aren’t an early riser or can’t stay for sunset.
+All of the viewpoints are breathtaking, so don’t sweat it if you aren’t an early riser or can’t stay for sunset.

 • Sunset to Sunrise Trail paved section along the Rim Trail – 1.0 mile (1 hour hike)